Fnu-Mal/Fnu-Mal/README.md

-Contains python scripts to help perform certain preprocessing steps required for medical images.
+Python scripts to help perform certain preprocessing steps required for medical images.
+- Conversion of dicoms (dcms) files to nifti (nii.gz) and resampling.